ETS-Android1/SimpleTweetSubmission/README.md

-# Project 2 - *Jelani CodePath 2021*
+# Project 2 - *Richard CodePath 2021*

-**Jelani CodePath 2021** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+**Richard CodePath 2021** is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **11** hours spent in total